List of Kamen Rider Fourze characters: Shun Daimonji

 Shun Daimonji (大文字 隼, Daimonji Shun) (Note: Shun is named after Kamen Rider 2, also known as Hayato Ichimonji (一文字 隼人, Ichimonji Hayato).
 The kanji 大 in Daimonji's name is a combination of the kanji 一 and 人 in Ichimonji's name.) is a third-year, later undergraduate, student, a stereotypical jock, and captain of the American football team who is treated like a king by the student body.
 Due to his life being planned out by his father, Takato, Shun was raised to believe that those beneath him are trash and that he should manipulate them to suit his needs.
-Additionally, he distances himself from anything that could potentially ruin his reputation for fear of shaming his father and their family name and paired himself up with Miu Kazashiro, the "queen" of AGHS.
-After a series of events lead to him receiving detention with Gentaro Kisaragi and the Kamen Rider Club, Shun reveals his history to them, how he is not truly happy with who he is or what he achieved, and that he considers himself an outcast due to his holier-than-thou attitude.
+Additionally, he distances himself from anything that could potentially ruin his reputation for fear of shaming his father and their family name and paired himself up with Miu, the "queen" of AGHS.
+After a series of events lead to him receiving detention with Gentaro and the Kamen Rider Club, Shun reveals his history to them, how he is not truly happy with who he is or what he achieved, and that he considers himself an outcast due to his holier-than-thou attitude.
 Respecting his wishes, Gentaro inspires Shun to do what he truly wants while making his father happy, which subsequently leads to the latter joining the Kamen Rider Club as Gentaro's ally in combat via the Powerdizer.
 Over time, Shun slowly becomes more humble and friendly, though he experiences discomfort and guilt in response to others following his previous example and works to atone for his past misdeeds.

 Five years later, as of the events of the film Kamen Rider × Kamen Rider Wizard & Fourze: Movie War Ultimatum, Shun has become a professional American football player and rekindled his relationship with Miu.

-With his athletic prowess, Shun is capable of piloting the Powerdizer (パワーダイザー, Pawādaizā), a special OSTO exo-suit that requires an incredible amount of exertion to operate and possesses missile batteries, a land rover-like Vehicle Mode (ビークルモード, Bīkuru Mōdo), and a launch pad-like Tower Mode (タワーモード, Tawā Mōdo).
+With his athletic prowess, Shun is capable of piloting the Powerdizer (パワーダイザー, Pawādaizā), a special OSTO exo-suit that requires an incredible amount of exertion to operate and possesses missile batteries, a rover-like Vehicle Mode (ビークルモード, Bīkuru Mōdo), and a launch pad-like Tower Mode (タワーモード, Tawā Mōdo).

 Shun Daimonji is portrayed by Justin Tomimori (冨森 ジャスティン, Tomimori Jasutin).